BigPolarBear1/factorization/README.md

 Additionally cuda support must be enabled.
 I did this on wsl2 (easy to setup), since it gets a lot harder to access the GPU on a virtual machine.

 To do: Use larger moduli, and save them to disk.
 So we don't need to do as much tiling.
-Additionally we can move workload to the GPU.</br>
+Additionally we can move workload to the GPU.
+We should also add support for p-adic lifting to the PoC</br>
 To do: Paralell reduction in the gpu on the completed sieve interval to find large values.
 Basically like performing a type of binary search for large values....</br>
 To do: Chunk the sieve interval .. like first do 0 to 10_000_000 then do 10_000_000 to 20_000_000 and so on.. because if we use a very small step size for the interval then we can keep going for much longer with increasing the smooth value size by much.</br>